jtpio/jupytercon-2023-jupyterlite/index.md

 ---

-# Adding packages to the Python runtime
+# :package: Adding packages to the Python runtime

 With the Xeus Python kernel, edit `environment.yml`: